mannyigho/foto-music/README.md

-# foto-music
+# Photo-Music
-“Foto Music”, is a hub media player experience at your fingertips!
+“Photo Music”, is a hub media player experience at your fingertips!
 Play music while enjoying while reading along in lyrics section which is perfect for improptu karaoke session.
-Enjoy the cover art and learn more about the artist.
+Enjoy cover art and learn more about your favourite artist.

 ## Features